chef/automate/components/docs-chef-io/content/automate/ha_automate_to_automate_ha.md

 {{< warning >}}

-- Standalone Chef Automate or Chef Automate with embedded Chef Infra Server can migrate to Automate HA, with
-minimum version of Chef Automate: [20201230192246](https://docs.chef.io/release_notes_automate/#20201230192246)
+- Minimum version of Automate from which migration can be performed is 4.x

+- Customers in 2022xxxx or 3.x version needs to update to 4.x version.

+- Automate HA with AWS managed needs to use OpenSearch version <1.3.2

-- Chef Automate user running Chef Infra Server in external mode should not migrate to Automate HA.
+- The OpenSearch version in Automate should be of same version as of Automate HA.

 {{< /warning >}}

 ## Upgrade with FileSystem Backup Locally

+{{< warning >}}

+- The below steps won't work for Automate HA AWS Managed.

+{{< /warning >}}

 1. Create Backup of Chef Automate Standalone using the following command: